Major therianthrope types

 While "a theri is a theri is a theri" for many of the legal and social issues surrounding TheChanges, not all therianthropes are created equal.
 Their various forms, capabilities and interactions with unchanged humans lead to very different life experiences for different theris.

-Note that these groups are not taxonomically meaningful; TheriBiology is complex.
+Note that these groups are not taxonomically meaningful and in no way designate "species" in the biological sense.
+TheriBiology is complex.

-The numbers given along with "Percentage of Theri Population" are rough estimates designed to give some sense of their visibility in the population at large; their wide range is meant to take into account the slow spread of therianthropy over time.
-In later eras, the raw population will trend toward the higher end of the range.
+The numbers given along with "Percentage of Theri Population" are rough estimates designed to give some sense of each subgroup's visibility in the population at large; their wide range is meant to take into account the slow spread of therianthropy over time.
+In later eras, populations will trend toward the higher end of the range.

 The Big Three